nearform/titus/packages/titus-infra-aws-mira/README.md

 ### Setting Environment-Specific Deployment Values

-In the config directory there are 2 files that are required to ovveride the deployment values in the pipeline.
+In the config directory there are 2 files that can be used to override the deployment values in the pipeline: staging.json and production.json.

 The NODE_ENV definition in the command `NODE_ENV=$ENVIRONMENT npx mira deploy...` will define which environment will be deployed by the pipeline.